 15) Adam Jones

-Adam Jones is a common name, and weirdly there is more than one famous “Adam Jones” that are into wrestling including the Tool guitarist, the NFL player nicknamed “Pacman”, and the MLB player.
-Most interesting of those however is that the Tool axeman supposedly proposed to his now-wife at a WWE live event!
+Adam Jones is a common name, and weirdly there is more than one famous “Adam Jones” that is into wrestling, including the Tool guitarist, the NFL player nicknamed “Pacman,” and the MLB player.
+The most interesting of those, however, is that the Tool axeman supposedly proposed to his now-wife at a WWE live event!

 If you enjoyed this piece, be sure not to miss these recommended stories on our site:

 - Alice Cooper Reflects on “Terrifying” WrestleMania III Experience